-Since this class is an capstone/elective, I will not predict where the median grade for the class will be.
-Nevertheless, to achieve an A or B in this class, you should expect to produce working and well-documented solutions to both the structured projects and the openended project.
+Since this class is a capstone/elective, I will not predict where the median grade for the class will be.
+Nevertheless, to achieve an A or B in this class, you should expect to produce working and well-documented solutions to both the structured projects and the open-ended project.